Skip to main content

 Macadamia consumers want to know where their products come from

-Our macadamia nuts go through several production steps.
-Thanks to digital technologies, these remain transparent throughout the entire supply and production chain: It is always possible to trace which batch comes from which farmer - starting at the farm all the way to the logistics center.
+Our products go through several production steps.
+Through digital technologies, these remain traceable along the supply and production chain: it is possible to trace which batch comes from which farmer – from the smallholder farm to the logistics centre.

 MANUFACTURING